Going Up! – Game Jam Project

 2. Precision Camera Control System

-Problem: Implement smooth first-person camera controls that provide precise aiming for platforming while preventing disorientation during fast movements.
+Create smooth first-person camera movement that works for platforming and avoids disorientation during fast motion.

-Solution: Built a mouse-look system with proper rotation clamping and separate orientation handling for movement direction.
+Implemented a mouse-look system with rotation clamping, separate orientation transform for movement, and proper cursor locking.

-float mouseX = Input.GetAxisRaw("Mouse X") * Time.deltaTime * camSensX;
+float mouseX = Input.GetAxisRaw("Mouse X") * camSensX * Time.deltaTime;

-float mouseY = Input.GetAxisRaw("Mouse Y") * Time.deltaTime * camSensY;
+float mouseY = Input.GetAxisRaw("Mouse Y") * camSensY * Time.deltaTime;

 yRotation += mouseX;